yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 having a different type.

 More subtly, this restriction extends to hidden schema metadata like the assignment of column IDs to columns.
-Just because two tables were created using the same `CREATE TABLE` statement does not mean their schemas will actually be identical.
+Just because two tables show the same schema in YSQL does not mean their schemas are actually identical.
 Because of this, in practice the target table schema needs to be copied from that of the source table; see [replication bootstrapping](#replication-bootstrapping) for how this is done.

 Because of this restriction, xCluster does not need to do a deep translation of row contents (e.g., dropping columns or translating